Nabil Baalbaki: International career

 Baalbaki made his international senior debut for Lebanon on 19 September 2003, in a friendly against Bahrain; Lebanon lost 4–3.
 The midfielder played 13 games for Lebanon, between 2003 and 2007.

 Managerial career

 Baalbaki was appointed assistant coach of Ansar ahead of the 2018–19 Lebanese Premier League.
 On 1 September 2019, Baalbaki resigned from his position due to internal problems, but returned on 27 September.
 He moved to train Safa youth teams in October 2021.
+In 2026, he was the assistant coach of the Lebanon national under-20 team.